 If you’re hoping to hike some of Utah’s beautiful landscape, a good pair of hiking sticks is a wise purchase.
 BAFX Hiking Sticks will help to keep you on your feet while you explore.

 If you’re planning on road tripping through Utah, make sure to put safety first with this 115 Piece First Aid Road Trip Kit.

 Coghlan’s four-in-one whistle is a handy resource to have while hiking, camping or even road tripping though Utah.

 Depending on the time of year you visit, you want to make sure you’re set for any type of weather.
 Try out this Detachable Fleece-lined Outdoor Jacket to keep warm and dry during the chilly months.

 Packing light is key for exploring some of Utah’s parks on foot, so at 0.7 pounds, the Venture Pal Utility Pack is a great day pack.

 National Geographic’s Ultimate Hikers Gear Guide is well, the ultimate guide for hiking equipment.
 Additionally, it’s got a lot of cool tips and techiniques for all levels of hikers.

 Packing a sun-protective hat, like the Outdoor Research Sombriolet Khaki Hat, is always a great idea for protecting yourself from the blazing sun, especially while trekking some of Utah’s top outdoor sites.

-Disclosure: We’ve included Amazon links for your convenience, however My Itchy Travel Feet received a small percentage of the sale, at no cost to you.
+Disclosure: Affiliate links are included for your convenience, however My Itchy Travel Feet receives a small percentage of the sale, at no cost to you.
 Thanks for keeping us in business.